MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/traceability/traceability-api.md

 ## API for events post (Add)

-This API is for events post which can be used for production component assembly, goods receipt in business activities. <!--KFM: A better/clearer description is needed.
+This API is for events post that can be used for production component assembly, goods receipt in business activities. <!--KFM: A better/clearer description is needed.
 Also a better section heading. -->

 - **Path** – `/api/environments/{environmentId}/events/PostBatchEvents`
 - **Method** – `POST`